user827/trctl/README.md

 # Setup

+- Configuration file is created in `~/.config/trctl`
-Transmission daemon and the client used should use the `torrent` group created.
+- Transmission daemon and the client used should use the `torrent` group created.

 # Developing